bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reye.md

 * Culmann's fundamental monograph Die graphische Statik (Graphical Statics) was published in 1865 but Reye was by this time deeply involved in studying geometrical methods similar to the ideas of projective geometry contained in von Staudt's Geometrie der Lage Ⓣ(Geometry of position) (1847).
 * The second volume of Reye's Geometrie der Lage Ⓣ(Geometry of position) appeared in 1868.
 * When Reye published a third edition between 1886 and 1892, it was as a three volume work and two further three-volume editions were published - the fourth between 1899-1910, and the fifth between 1909-1923.
-* While in Zürich, Reye married Marianne Sattler (1847-1933) in 1868.
-* Only the first of these children was born in Zürich for, in 1870, the family left Zürich and moved to Aachen in Germany when Reye was appointed to the Chair of Geometry and Graphical Statics at the newly founded Polytechnikum in Aachen (now the Rheinisch-Westfälische Technische Hochschule).
 * Reye had been an assistant to Joseph Wolfgang von Deschwanden (1819-1866), the professor of descriptive geometry, and taught descriptive geometry at Zürich after Deschwanden became ill.
 * Reye also taught projective geometry believing that the two courses should be linked.
 * This unhappy situation for Reye was solved by his move to Aachen.